-The CPU Load tool has the same toolbar icons and right-click menu as the Exec Graph tool (Section 8.3.4).
+The CPU Load tool has the same toolbar icons and right-click menu as the Exec Graph tool (Section 7.3.3).
 However, in addition, the following right-click menu commands are provided:

-- □ Show Grid Lines.
-Toggle on or off the x-axis and y-axis grid lines you want to see. - Display As.
+- ☐ Show Grid Lines.
+Toggle on or off the x-axis and y-axis grid lines you want to see. - □ Display As.
 Choose the marker you want to use to display the data.
-The default is a connected line, but you can choose from various marker styles and sizes. - ❑ Auto Scale.
+The default is a connected line, but you can choose from various marker styles and sizes. - □ Auto Scale.
 Scales the load data to fit the range in use.
 For example, if the range is between 70% and 90%, it zooms in on that range to make changes more visible.
-When auto scale is turned on, the scale may change as new data arrives. - Reset Auto Scale.
+When auto scale is turned on, the scale may change as new data arrives. - ☐ Reset Auto Scale.
 Resets the scale to better display the current data.

-8.3.7 Thread Load
+7.3.6 Thread Load

 The Thread Load tool shows the percentage of time the application spend in each thread.

-You can open this tool by choosing Tools > RTA > Thread Load from the CCStudio menu bar.
-See Section 8.2, Load Module for details on load statistics.
+You can open this tool by choosing Tools > RTA > Thread Load from the CCS menu bar.
+See Section 7.2, Load Module for details on load statistics.

-The toolbar icons and right-click menu for the Thread Load tool are the same as for the Exec Graph tool (Section 8.3.4).
+The toolbar icons and right-click menu for the Thread Load tool are the same as for the Exec Graph tool (Section 7.3.3).

-8.3.8 Load Data
+7.3.7 CPU Load Data

-The Load Data tool is a convenient way to view all the CPU load-related logs.
-By default, the Load Data tool displays the time, taskHandle, task, cpuTime, total, and load for each load-related message.
-You can open this tool by choosing Tools > RTA > Load Data from the CCStudio menu bar.
+The CPU Load Data tool is a convenient way to view CPU load-related logs.
+By default, the CPU Load Data tool displays the time, taskHandle, task, cpuTime, total, and load for each load-related message.

+Open this tool by choosing Tools > RTA > CPU Load Data from the CCS menu bar.